 The results of this research can be used by the professionals tasked with assisting young people to find employment, by informing policy decisions and contributing towards career interventions.
-Through the application of mixed methods, underpinned by a framework from the field of information science, the Mowbray, J. & Hall, H. (2020 in press).
-Using social media during job search: The case of 16-24 year olds in Scotland.
-Journal of Information Science.

-study has made vital contributions to our current understanding of social media use during job search.
-Interviews and a focus group provided rich and detailed first-hand accounts from the perspective of young jobseekers (n=13), whilst the survey questionnaire conveyed some of the key trends in social media use amongst a much larger sample of the Scottish youth labour market (n=558).
+Through the application of mixed methods, underpinned by a framework from the field of information science, the study has made vital contributions to our current understanding of social media use during job search.
+Interviews and a focus group provided rich and detailed firsthand accounts from the perspective of young jobseekers (n = 13), while the survey questionnaire conveyed some of the key trends in social media use among a much larger sample of the Scottish youth labour market (n = 558).
 To build on this, more in-depth qualitative research should be conducted to develop an updated version of Wilson's model (or an entirely new framework), tailored for job searching on social media.
-This research has provided a baseline of knowledge with reference to the general population of 16-24 year old jobseekers in Scotland.
-Future work should expand on these insights, perhaps focusing on stratified subgroups of jobseekers (e.g. people seeking employment in specific industries).
+This research has provided a baseline of knowledge with reference to the general population of 16- to 24-year-old jobseekers (e.g. people seeking employment in specific industries).
 It is also crucial that a detailed model of the information seeking process, related to passive and active search behaviour, is developed.
 Further quantitative studies could also clarify the efficacy of social media use in securing interviews, relative to other search methods.
 In this regard, information scientists could make valuable contributions to the field of job search.
 In the meantime, this work has provided a solid basis of knowledge on a deeply complex phenomenon.